taegyoon-kim/nlp_2025summer/README.md

 ## Overview

-This workshop, titled "Text-as-Data" (or "텍스트 분석"), introduces social science students to a key subset of essential concepts and techniques in text-as-data.
+This workshop, titled "Text-as-Data" (or "텍스트 분석"), introduces social science students to a key subset of essential concepts and techniques in text-as-data and NLP.
 - The workshop will blend theoretical understanding with practical, hands-on experience.
 - The workshop consists of two lectures (2.5 hours each cover two sessions).
 - The first two sessions will focus on pre-processing and representing texts, covering text normalization, vector semantics models, static and contextual word embeddings, and similarity measures.